hcts-hra/heidenc/content/bibliography.md

 ---

-*Huashengdun quanzhuan* 華盛頓全傳, translated by Li Shousheng 黎受生 (Ruqian 汝謙) and Cai Guozhao 蔡國昭, no place, no publisher, 1886, preface by Li Ruqian , January 1886.
+*Huashengdun quanzhuan* 華盛頓全傳, translated by Li Shousheng 黎受生 (Ruqian 汝謙) and Cai Guozhao 蔡國昭, no place, no publisher, 1886, preface by Li Ruqian, January 1886.
 8 chapters in 8 vols.
 The new translation is advertised in the *Shenbao* since Nov.
 24, 1886, as being on sale at the Zhuyi tang 著易堂.
 This signals that the publication date should be Shanghai: Zhuyi tang, 1886.
 Translation of Washington Irving (1783-1859), *Life of George Washington*, New York: G. P. Putnam & Co, 1855-1859.

 Availability: Chinese version in HD database.
 Many editions of the English original accessible online.